jacyap/ClatterbridgeTreatmentLine/README.md

 - **Analysis scripts**
   - Written in Matlab to plot comparisons of dose, LET curves and tranverse beam profiles.
 Located in *Data* folder.

 The simulation itself can be run immediately (with 100,000 histories) using the default settings defined in the parameter files.
-The visualiser is automatically turned off in this case.
-However, when *MyViewer* is initiated, the following should be generated:
+PhaseSpace files have also been provided from the origin (PhaseSpaceSource.phsp) and after the nozzle (PhaseSpaceNozzle_1M.phsp).
+When *MyViewer* and *Qt* is initiated, the following should be generated:

 ![Beamline in TOPAS](https://github.com/jacyap/ClatterbridgeTreatmentLine/blob/master/Beamline_def.png)\
 *The beam source (purple box at far left), an abitrary phase space scorer (red box) and a water phantom (blue box) are also included and shown.*